svrcinon/Genetic-Algorithm-for-the-Travelling-Salesman-Problem/README.md

 ## How the Algorithm Works

-Initial population — popSize random Hamiltonian cycles (random permutations of cities) are generated.
+1. Initial population — popSize random Hamiltonian cycles (random permutations of cities) are generated.
-Evaluation (fitness) — each cycle is scored as 1 / route length, turning the minimization problem into a maximization one.
+2. Evaluation (fitness) — each cycle is scored as 1 / route length, turning the minimization problem into a maximization one.
-Selection — the best individuals (an elite of size eliteSize) survive automatically; the remaining parents are chosen by roulette-wheel selection based on the cumulative fitness percentile.
+3. Selection — the best individuals (an elite of size eliteSize) survive automatically; the remaining parents are chosen by roulette-wheel selection based on the cumulative fitness percentile.
-Crossover — a random segment of the route is taken from one parent and the rest is filled in with the cities of the second parent in their original order (ordered crossover), so that no city is repeated.
+4. Crossover — a random segment of the route is taken from one parent and the rest is filled in with the cities of the second parent in their original order (ordered crossover), so that no city is repeated.
-Mutation — with probability mutationRate, two cities in the cycle swap positions, which helps escape local minima.
+5. Mutation — with probability mutationRate, two cities in the cycle swap positions, which helps escape local minima.
-Steps 2–5 are repeated for generations generations.
+Steps 2–5 are repeated for generations.

 ## Requirements

-Python 3.8+
-numpy
-pandas
-matplotlib

-bash pip install numpy pandas matplotlib
+Python module: Python 3.8+, pip install -r requirements.txt

 ## Usage